Chapter 7: Game Night Rules Part Two

 I was confident they would wait for my spell to be completed.
 So what the hell was the disconnect?

-The seconds flew by fast, but the trio returned to their seats before the countdown ended.
+The time flew by fast, but the trio returned to their seats before the countdown ended.
 I had no clue about their final decision.

 GM